Iowa West Foundation

 The goals of this project are twofold: 1) To produce a two-part series of credible and language-accessible socio-demographic and economic impact reports about the Latino population in Southwest Iowa and the six counties that makes up the core of the Iowa-Nebraska metropolitan area and 2) To design a bilingual (English-Spanish) dissemination and community education plan in order to assist all community stakeholders with the analysis about funding, policy and programmatic decisions.
 At the end of this project we will have distributed findings to area representatives of the local, state and federal governments, including schools and other community stakeholders identified during the project.

 This project will partially support the following objectives: 1) to update the 2008 report on the Economic and Fiscal Impacts of Immigrants in Nebraska based on the newest census data and consider the changes brought about by the current economic crisis; 2) funding under objective # 1 will support activities such as: translation, printing, and supplies, dissemination through a re-designed website and social media, preparation of bilingual briefs, and capacity-building workshops to grassroots and ‘grasstops’ organizations.
 The reports are distributed among hundreds of policy-makers, community agencies and scholars; 3) first phase in the development of much needed assessments of critical issues and potential opportunities confronting the Latino community across the state.
 These include: a) the “precarization” of work and legal rights in the aftermath of the economic crisis and restrictionist public policies, b) health and educational disparities, c) Linguistic barriers to participation and d) the potential contribution of the Latino population to sustainable development in urban and rural settings and to healthy food practices.
 Funding will support activities such as convening outside experts to assist us with the design of these assessment tools; and 4) on-going support to community organizations requesting assistance and partnerships in the development of responses to rapidly-changing events, opportunities and forces affecting the Latino and other minority and economically-disadvantaged populations in our region.
-Support from Sherwood would be directed toward the training and hiring of student and other part-time workers or interns who can assist with these projects.
+Support would be directed toward the training and hiring of student and other part-time workers or interns who can assist with these projects.

 This project has three following objectives.
 1) Capacity-building and training in a variety of areas carried out in partnership with UNO/OLLAS, local and Latin American community partners (civic engagement, community-based research, leadership skills, immigration and development.)
 2) Program and policy-relevant publications.
 These include OLLAS Reports and Socio-Demographic Data Series produced by the OLLAS staff; a web-based inventory of community organizations which is periodically updated by the staff to promote grassroots network building; scholarship information; reference materials; and power-point training presentations.
 We strive to produce as many as possible of our products in Spanish and English and disseminate tools for leadership training in both languages so the trained can become trainers.
 3) Advocacy and partnerships.
 OLLAS is represented within non-governmental organizations.
 We testify in the legislature, give media interviews, and participate in ad hoc permanent committees and write policy and opinion pieces whenever critical issues demand it.
 We maintain up-to-date bilingual community lists compiled during our workshops and constantly inform them of urgent issues.
 Students and interns participate in these efforts as well.
 Staff prepares all necessary material.